CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/Skills.md

 ### Acrobatics

 Represented by circus performers or cat buglars.
 Covers movements requiring agility and finesse as well as balance.
 Parkour, backflips and walking tightropes are all the domain of Acrobatics.
-Acrobatics is also the skill used for dodging things and avoiding traps or pitfalls.
+Acrobatics is also the skill used for riding animals, dodging things, and avoiding traps or pitfalls.

 ### Perception